-Any page that has labels will have them listed together in a block at the bottom of the page, with the heading 'Labels'.
+- Any page or blog post that has labels will have them listed together in a block at the bottom of the page. - You will also see labels in the 'Attachments' view or in a listing of attachments provided by the Attachments macro.
+(See Displaying a List of Attachments.)